Cronogue, Graham R 54665

 Practice Focus

-Graham routinely handles disputes with the United States Government and other regulators.
-He has successfully represented clients conducting internal investigations, challenging agency actions under the Administrative Procedures Act, facing allegations under the False Claims Act, and opposing criminal indictments or forfeiture actions.
-Graham also uses his disputes experience to help clients proactively avoid these conflicts.
-To that end, he has assisted government contractors in submitting and negotiating bids, setting up compliance and training programs, and monitoring implementation.
-He has also led several internal investigations in response to government inquiries, internal reports, or news reports.
+Graham routinely handles disputes with the United States government and other regulators.
+He has successfully represented clients challenging agency actions under the Administrative Procedures Act, facing allegations from qui tam relators and the Department of Justice under the False Claims Act, and opposing criminal indictments or forfeiture actions.
+Graham also uses his disputes experience to help clients proactively avoid these conflicts, and he has also led several internal investigations in response to government inquiries, internal reports, or news reports.

 Corporate Responsibility